Pseudogap phase and fractionalization: Predictions for Josephson junction setup: Results

 We have also obtained the envelope for the oscillation observed for the fractionalized PDW situation.
 The details for obtaining the same is presented in Appendix~(\ref{App:Envelope}).
 To do this we performed a few simplifications.
-First, we assume that the inter junction PP to PH hopping amplitude is small compared to the intra-junction hoppings, i.e. $t_1 \ll t_0$.
+First, we assume that the inter junction PP to PH hopping amplitude is small compared to the intra-junction hoppings, i.e. $t_{1}\ll t_{0}$.
 This is not necessary a priori but it simplifies the following discussion.
-Experimentally, this requires hindering the $t_1$ hopping by using a suitable barrier.
+Experimentally, this requires hindering the $t_{1}$ hopping by using a suitable barrier.
 Secondly, since the envelope exists even in the long-time limit the transient response can be safely ignored.
-Thirdly, the expressions of current is first order perturbative in $t_0$ hence $t_0\ll\kappa$.
+Thirdly, the expressions of current is first order perturbative solutions in $t_{0}$.
 We find that the expression for the current in this limit becomes,

-where $\chi_1=(\phi_0-\theta_0)/2$ and $\chi_2=(\phi_0+\theta_0)/2$.
+where $\chi_{1}=(\phi_{0}-\theta_{0})/2$ and $\chi_{2}=(\phi_{0}+\theta_{0})/2$.

-The total envelope shown by the red trace in Fig.~(\ref{Fig:fig4}a) and Fig.~(\ref{Fig:fig4}b) is controlled by the both $\chi_1$ and $\chi_2$, and in particular the term inside the square bracket in Eq.~(\ref{eq:menv}).
-However, the slower oscillation shown by the blue traces in Fig.~(\ref{Fig:fig4}) is controlled by the $\chi_1$ term.
-We also obtained another insight into the nature of the beat-like Josephson current.
-The beat-like oscillations for JJ with fractionalized PDW becomes better resolved as the inter junction PP-hopping $\kappa$ becomes comparable to the conversion rate of intra-junction PP-pairs to PH pairs $t_0$.
+The total envelope is shown by the red trace in Fig.~(\ref{Fig:fig4}a) and Fig.~(\ref{Fig:fig4}b) which is the term inside the square bracket in Eq.~(\ref{eq:menv}).
+The envelope term which captures the slower oscillation is exhibited by the blue traces in Fig.~(\ref{Fig:fig4}).
+We note that this is controlled by the $\chi_{1}$ term.
+Additionally, the beat-like oscillations for the fractionalized PDW becomes better resolved as the entanglement between the two order increases.
 Experimental observation of such dependence will also signal the fractionalized PDW in the pseudogapped phase of the underdoped cuprates.